 Chef Daisy Martinez first opened my eyes to the process of making Puerto Rican sofrito, which is a staple in Caribbean Latin cuisine.
 Basically the concept of is to act as a sautéed seasoning for any oil or fat which contributes to any base flavor in a recipe.
 Instead of sautéing each vegetable individually, sofrito is a combined mixture of garlic, onions, tomato and specific herbs, and peppers.
 All ingredients are broken down in a food processor to create one fantastic monster flavor.

-While the ingredients of sofrito vary greatly from kitchen to kitchen, my recipe adheres to all of Daisy’s ingredients but with slightly different proportions.
-Finding culantro and ajicito dulce peppers can be quite challenging, but when you find both of these ingredients at the same time, you should seize the opportunity and make a large batch of sofrito and store it in the freezer because this can be saved for quite some time and used in any recipe.
+While the ingredients of sofrito vary greatly from kitchen to kitchen, my recipe adheres to all of Daisy’s ingredients.
+Each time you make it the proportions can vary, so it almost never turn out the same every time.
+That’s completely okay!
+Finding the two key ingredients — culantro and ajicito dulce peppers — can be quite challenging.
+When you find both of these ingredients at the same time, seize the opportunity and make a large batch of sofrito.
+Simply store it in the freezer because this can be saved for quite some time and used in any recipe.

 Ingredients for Puerto Rican sofrito

 - 2 bunches of cilantro

 - 1 large Spanish onion (usually smaller and more round than a typical yellow onion)